Central Heating Boilers

 At iHeat, we offer boiler relocation for the following prices:

-At iHeat, we offer same room boiler relocations for just £250 and relocations to any other room in your home for just £500-600!
+At iHeat, we provide competitive pricing for boiler relocations.
+We offer same-room relocations for just £695, same-floor relocations for £895, relocations to another floor or the loft/attic for £995.
 Get a free fixed quote here.

 (There may also be additional costs for parts such as extension pipes, thermostats, flues and additional fixtures.)
 Click here to see our helpful boiler relocation cost guide.